-Since 1 January 2014, the Victorian Managed Insurance Authority (VMIA) has been the main insurer offering domestic building insurance (DBI) to registered builders in Victoria, with AssetInsure only recently entering the DBI market.
+Since 2011, the Victorian Managed Insurance Authority (VMIA) has been the main insurer offering domestic building insurance (DBI) to registered builders in Victoria, with AssetInsure and Berkshire Hathaway Speciality Insurance (BHSI) only recently entering the DBI market.

-Although the total number of project certificates issued fell annually between 2010 and 2012, this trend has since reversed.
+The total number of project certificates issued has increased.
+Although this number fell annually between 2010 and 2012, this trend has since reversed.